Rosi Sexton

+A member of the Green Party of England and Wales, Sexton was elected as a councillor in the Shirley West ward of the Solihull Metropolitan Borough Council in 2019.
+In 2020, she ran in the Green Party leadership election and came second.

 Education and early life

 Sexton was born in Versailles, France but moved to Britain at a young age, and grew up and received her education in the United Kingdom.
 She attended Kendrick School, Reading.
-Her father commented "what consistently runs through Rosi’s life is winning: she has a need to win.
+Her father commented "what consistently runs through Rosi's life is winning: she has a need to win.
 Her physics teacher said ‘Rosi has a meticulous approach to her studies and nothing short of perfection satisfies her' ".

 Music

 Sexton was a musician and played with the Reading Youth Orchestra while at school (from 1991 to 1995).
 She reached grade 7 in cello and grade 8 in piano, then became an Associate of the London College of Music Examinations (piano).
 In November 1994, aged 17, she played in the Royal Albert Hall, with the Reading Youth Orchestra.
 She also played the organ ("though I never got very good").

 Mathematics

 In 1995, Sexton was admitted to Trinity College, Cambridge, where she took a first class degree in mathematics (1998).
 Her tutor in mathematics was Tim Gowers.
 She preferred pure maths: her particular interests were logic, combinatorics and number theory.

 She then moved to the University of Manchester, where she achieved a Master of Science (MSc) degree in mathematical logic in 2000.
 She went on to complete a PhD in theoretical computer science.
 Her supervisor was Harold Simmons who held a joint position in the School of Mathematics and the Department of Computer Science, with whom she wrote two papers Point-sensitive and point-free patch constructions. and An ordinal indexed hierarchy of separation properties.
-The first of these papers has eight citations.
-Sexton's academic interests have been discussed in an interview by David Colquhoun.